PAUL34913/building-with-tests/README.md

 22/01/22

+- Added showTurns function and testing.
-- Added playerTurn function.
+- Added playerTurn function and testing.

 23/01/22

+- Added turnNumber and lastButton to game object.
+- Finished newGame function and testing.
+- Completed additional testing for turnNumber and lastButton.
--
+- Project complete.